Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 <br/>
-From the output we can see that the petal width data for the Setosa species of Iris does not follow a normal distribution so we can further investigate this in Python by plotting a distribution plot using the seaborn module:
+From the output we can see that the petal width data for the Setosa species of Iris does not follow a normal distribution so we can further investigate this in Python by plotting a distribution plot using the seaborn library:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 sns.displot(setosa, x='petal width', kde=True)